Heinz Neumann: Biography

 He first belonged to the left wing of the KPD, led by Ruth Fischer.
-In 1923, he aligned himself with Arthur Ewert and Gerhart Eisler and became the political leader of the party's Mecklenburg district.
-He participated in the Hamburg Uprising and in 1924 had to flee to Vienna from where he was expelled to the Soviet Union in 1925.
-There, he succeeded Ivan Katz as Communist Party representative to the Comintern.
+In 1923, he aligned himself with Arthur Ewert and Gerhart Eisler and became the political leader of the "Middle Group" in the party's Mecklenburg district.
+He participated in the Hamburg Uprising as a member of the party's Antimilitärischer Apparat and in 1924 had to flee to Vienna from where he was expelled to the Soviet Union in 1925.
+There, he succeeded Iwan Katz as Communist Party representative to the Comintern.
 From July to December 1927, he represented the Comintern in China.
 Working with Georgian communist Vissarion Lominadze, he helped Chinese communists organise the Guangzhou Uprising on 11 December 1927.
 The rebellion was a complete failure and resulted in great casualties.
 The Chinese communist leader Zhang Guotao blamed Neumann for that and claimed that the German had insisted that Guangzhou should be held at all cost against a National Revolutionary Army counter-offensive although that was not feasible for the local communists.

 Neumann went back to Germany in 1928 and after the Wittorf Affair became one of the most important politicians of the KPD.
 He was considered the major theoretician of the party and became editor in chief of the Rote Fahne.
 As the chief ideologist, he was responsible for the ultra-left policies, the Revolutionäre Gewerkschafts Opposition and the social fascism policy, which were aimed mainly at toppling the ruling SPD.
 At the same time, he encouraged fighting the Nazis whenever expedient and coined the slogan Schlagt die Faschisten, wo ihr sie trefft! ("Beat the fascists wherever you meet them!"), which was valid until 1932.

-Along with his fellow member of the Reichstag Hans Kippenberger, Neumann was the leader of the KPD's paramilitary wing, the Party Self-Defence Unit (Parteiselbstschutz).
+Along with fellow Reichstag deputy Hans Kippenberger, Neumann was the leader of the KPD's paramilitary wing, the Parteiselbstschutz (Party Self-Defence Unit, a part of the AM-Apparat).
 As such, Neumann had a major role in planning the 1931 assassination of Paul Anlauf and Franz Lenck, both of whom were SPD members and Precinct Captains in the Berlin Police.
+However, Neumann's partner at the time, Margarete Buber-Neumann, denied any such involvement: "Heinz Neumann was an opponent of individual terror and had nothing to do with the KPD's terror apparatus."